knowthelist/fhem-tablet-ui/README.md

 - **data-min**   : minimal value to set (default 10)
 - **data-max**   : maximal value to set (default 30)
 - **data-step**  : step size for value adjustment e.g. 0.5 (default 1)
+- **data-off**   : value to send to get the thermostat switch off (for this, dial the knob to then minimum value)
+- **data-boost** : value to send to force boost mode (for this, dial the knob to then maximum value)
 - **class**		 : big, readonly

 ####Volume widgets